nanachi-code/osbjs-website/docs-md/create-your-first-storyboard.md

 sb.generate()
 ```

 osb filename will usually be `Artist - Song (Creator).osb`.
-Now you will have the storyboard instance ready to generate.

-We will now create a new sprite.
+Now we will create a new sprite.
 A sprite is a static image that we can attach some commands to it like move, fade, scale etc.
 In this example we will reuse the beatmap background image and make it fade out.

 ```javascript